covarell/genproductions/README.md

 All the times:

+- Move cmsDriver.sh, runEvents.sh and yodaToPlain.pl inside the CMSSW_12_4_8/src directory.

-- Move cmsDriver.sh inside the CMSSW_12_4_8 directory: also edit it changing Pythia8_fragment_(no)Matching.py if needed
+- Edit cmsDriver.sh by changing Pythia8_fragment_(no)Matching.py if needed

 - run
 ```